Basic Understandings

 Share:

 Have you ever tried to transplant a flower with hardly any roots?
 Often those flowers do not make it.
 They tend to wither up and die.
 Occasionally this kind of transplant will thrive without much trouble.
 Usually, however, if the flower is to survive, you have some work ahead of you — extra watering and fertilizing.
+The same holds true with classroom management.
+We need some basic understanding.

 Basic Understandings for Good RootsThe Basic Understandings That Give Bible Teachers the Good Roots They Need